 Glady to High Falls is a 9.1 mile moderately trafficked out and back trail located near Huttonsville, West Virginia that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until November.
+The trail offers a number of activity options and is best used from April until November.
 Dogs are also able to use this trail.

 The trail is an old rail road bed making it a nice easy walk on 98% of the trail.
 The 1st mile or two is skirted by private land but the trail is eventually all National Forrest land.
 The last portion of the trail to reach High Falls is about 1.5 miles of walking a live rail road track so be aware of the trains running 2 or 3 times a day.
 At times the trail in is not well maintained and may be grown up somewhat.
 Bug repellent in the summer and waterproof boots in wet weather are a must.
 The rail trail is washed out at one point on the trail but is passable on the uphill side of the wash.
 There you'll see a clear water mountain pond that is very pretty.
 There are several other ponds and streams that make for great views or pictures too.
 Once on Shavers Fork the trout fishing is good when the DNR has been stocking the stream, not many fisherman go this far in so there is no fishing pressure around the falls.
 This trail is part of the "West Fork of the Greenbrier" and is the least traveled portion since the tunnel at Glady was closed due to safety reasons.
 The trail head of this portion of the trail is not marked but if you use the link I